-GROUP Schedule a schedule group with the same options as a schedule function.
-The schedule group will be created if it doesn't exist. <function group="" name="" =""></function> <group></group> A group of grid variables.
-Variable groups inherited from other thorns may be used, but they must then be fully qualified with the implementation name.
-AT Functions can be scheduled to run at the Cactus schedule bins, for example, CCTK_EVOL, and CCTK_STARTUP.
-A complete list and description of these is provided in Appendix D4.
-The initial letters CCTK are optional.
-Grid variables cannot be used in the CCTK_STARTUP and CCTK_SHUTDOWN timebins.
-IN Schedules a function or schedule group to run in a schedule group, rather than in a Cactus timebin.
 AS Provides an alias for a function or schedule group which should be used for schedul- ing before, after or in.
 This can be used to provide thorn independence for other thorns scheduling functions, or schedule groups relative to this one.
 WHILE Executes a function or schedule group until the given variable (which must be a fully qualified integer grid scalar) has the value zero.
 IF Executes a function or schedule group only if the given variable (which must be a fully qualified integer grid scalar) has a non-zero value.
 BEFORE/AFTER Takes a function name, a function alias, a schedule group name, or a parentheses- enclosed whitespace-separated list of these.
 (Any names that are not provided by an active thorn are ignored.)
 Note that a single schedule block may have multiple BEFORE/AFTER clauses.
-See Section C1.5 ("Scheduling") in the Cactus Users' Guide for more information about BEFORE/AFTER clauses.
-LANG The code language for the function (either $\tt C$ or FORTRAN).
-No language should be specified for a schedule group.
-OPTIONS Schedule options are used for mesh refinement and multi-block simulations, and they determine "where" a routine executes.
-Possible options are: meta meta_early meta_late global global_early global_late level singlemap local (default, may be omitted) (Only one of these options may be used.)
-These options can be combined with the following: loop_meta loop_global loop_level loop_singlemap loop_local (At most one of the $loop{-}$ options may be used.)
-TAGS Schedule tags.
-These tags must have the form keyword=value, and must be in a syntax accepted by Util_TableCreateFromString.
+LANG The code language for the function (either $\tt C$ or $\tt FORTRAN).$ No language should be specified for a schedule group.
 STORAGE List of variable groups which should have storage switched on for the duration of the function or schedule group.
 Each group must specify how many timelevels to activate storage for, from 1 up to the maximum number for the group as specified in the defining interface.ccl file.
 If the maximum is 1 (the default) this number may be omitted.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
 The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
 In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.
-READS READS is used to declare which grid variables are read by the routine.
-This information is used e.g. to determine which variables need to be copied between host and device for OpenCL or CUDA kernel.
-This information can also be used to ensure that all variables that are read have previously been written by another routine.
-WRITES WRITES is used to declare which grid variables are written by the routine.
-This information is used e.g. to determine which variables need to be copied between host and device for OpenCL or CUDA kernel.
-This information can also be used to ensure that all variables that are read have previously been written by another routine.
 TRIGGER List of grid variables or groups to be used as triggers for causing an ANALYSIS function or group to be executed.
 Any schedule block for an analysis function or analysis group may contain a TRIGGER line.
 SYNCHRONISE List of groups to be synchronised, as soon as the function or schedule group is exited.
 OPTIONS List of additional options (see below) for the scheduled function or group of functions